Subsidy for Scholarly Activities 2024-25

 The Adjudication Committee will be guided by three key principles:

-1. Requests for subsidy must be consistent with the spirit of the program, and in support of scholarly activity, as defined by the University’s Collective Agreement 2022-2025, Part 4, Article 4.03 ‘Scholarly Activity’, accessible here (PDF).
+1. Requests for subsidy must be consistent with the spirit of the program, and in support of scholarly activity (not a hobby), as defined by the University’s Collective Agreement 2022-2025, Part 4, Article 4.03 ‘Scholarly Activity’, accessible here (PDF).

 2. Requests must adhere to current University’s financial practices and procedures